codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

   * Codefresh context
   * Kube context: Required if you are restoring to the same cluster

-* Make sure you have a registered Git integration.
+* Make sure you have a registered Git integration

 ### How to restore a runtime
 Reinstall the runtime from the existing installation repository to restore it to the same or a different cluster.

 1. Run:
   `cf runtime install --from-repo`